message/iata/PM.md

 Passengers with a vaccination certificate showing that they were fully vaccinated more than 270 days before arrival, must have received a booster dose;
 - a COVID-19 recovery certificate issued at least 11 days and at most 6 months before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years.
-4. Passengers arriving from green list countries: Bahrain, Chinese Taipei, Honduras, Hong Kong (SAR China), Indonesia, Japan, Korea (Rep.), Kuwait, New Zealand, Qatar, Rwanda, Saudi Arabia, Senegal, United Arab Emirates, Uruguay or Vanuatu must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
+4. Passengers arriving from green list countries: Bahrain, Chinese Taipei, Honduras, Hong Kong (SAR China), Indonesia, Japan, Korea (Rep.), Kuwait, New Zealand, Qatar, Rwanda, Saudi Arabia, Senegal, United Arab Emirates or Vanuatu must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years.
 5. Passengers arriving from the United Kingdom must have a negative COVID-19 antigen or PCR test taken at most 24 hours before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years;